SandyRodger/launch_school_books/http_book.md

 #### 302 Found

 - When a resource is moved the re-quest is often re-routed to a new URL.
 This is called a `redirect`.
 When your browser sees a 302 response it will automatically follow the re-routed URL in the Location response header.
-(Note we are looking at redierects in teh context of browsers and HTTP tools, there are other ways too.
+(Note we are looking at redierects in the context of browsers and HTTP tools, there are other ways too.
 - For example if you want to access your account profile on Github.
   - Go to `https://github.com/settings/profile`
   - If you aren't signed in your browser will send you to a sign-in page.